wouterzeevat/automatedtests/readme.md

 Returns an object of class `AutomatedTest` with methods and properties like:

 - `print(object)` - overview of executed test and its results.
-- `$getResult()` — detailed summary of the test performed, containing all information including p.value, statistics etc.
+- `$getResult()` - detailed summary of the test performed, containing all information including p.value, statistics etc.
-- `$getTest()` — test type selected
+- `$getTest()` - test type selected
-- `$isParametric()` — Whether the numeric feature were parametric
+- `$isParametric()` - Whether the numeric feature were parametric
 - `$isPaired()` - Returns if a paired test was used.
-- `$getStrength` - Shows the strength of the test/correlation.
+- `$getStrength()` - Shows the strength of the test/correlation.
 This is a different kind of value for each test.
 It will also return what the value is.
 These are the different types of data it can return:
 ```
 coefficient     – strength and direction of predictor effects
 r               – strength and direction of correlation